PawelMasluch/PRI_Project_1/README.md

 Computing Bessel function values in C programming language (Windows).

-The project was carried out in the subject of Basics of programming.
+The project was carried out in the subject of Basics of Programming.